ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Request ID:

-: If this address assignment is in response to an Address Request (see
-{{addr_req}}), then this field SHALL contain the value of the corresponding field in the request.
+: Request identifier, encoded as a variable-length integer.
+If this address assignment is in response to an Address Request (see {{addr_req}}), then this field SHALL contain the value of the corresponding field in the request.
 Otherwise, this field SHALL be zero.

 IP Version:

-: IP Version of this address assignment.
+: IP Version of this address assignment, encoded as an unsigned 8-bit integer.
 MUST be either 4 or 6.

 IP Address: